 UAMS Office of Research Regulatory Affairs (ORRA) Regulatory Unit will evaluate your study, in accordance with applicable regulations, to determine if an official filing with the FDA is required.

-If a filing is required, the Regulatory Unit offers regulatory support by working closely with the Food and Drug Administration, principle investigator, study staff, and monitoring specialists in the filing and subsequent maintenance of all university-held Investigational New Drug application and Investigational Device Exemption applications.
-Reporting elements include adverse events, protocol deviations, the addition of new studies to existing Investigational New Drug applications, annual reports, and any other filings necessary to comply with FDA regulations.
+If a filing is required, the Regulatory Unit offers regulatory support by working closely with the FDA (for IND and Significant Risk IDE studies), Principal Investigator, study staff, and ORRA monitoring specialists throughout the life of the IND/IDE study to file and maintain necessary documentation and submit all required reports, including adverse events, protocol deviations, the addition of new studies to existing Investigational New Drug applications, annual reports, and any other elements necessary to comply with FDA regulations.

-Contact the Office of Research Regulatory Affairs Regulatory Unit at ORRARegulatoryUnit@uams.edu.
+Contact ORRA Regulatory Unit at ORRARegulatoryUnit@uams.edu.

-Laura Adkins, MAP, CCRP, CCRA
+- Laura Adkins, MAP, CCRP, CCRA

 Director of ORRA

-Brenda Gannon, Ph.D.
+- Brenda Gannon, Ph.D.

 Manager of Regulatory Affairs and QA

-Janet Storment, RN, CCRP
+- Janet Storment, RN, CCRP

 Research Regulatory Specialist III

-Seema Verma, Ph.D.
+- Seema Verma, Ph.D.

 Research Regulatory Specialist II

-Kacy Wright, Ph.D.
+- Kacy Wright, Ph.D.